Jacob W. Gruber: Professional career

 From 1970 to 1973 he was Founding Director of the Temple's Liberal Arts Program in Rome, Italy.
 In Rome he established Temple's long running liberal arts program and instituted a program of student tours, many of which he led to southern Italy.
 He recruited many young Italian scholars to teach at Temple alongside their American counterparts.
 Following his tenure in Rome he maintained close contacts with Italy, returning often to continue ethnographic work in Calabria and, following his retirement from teaching, dividing his time between the United States and a farmhouse in Umbria that he and his wife restored.

 Returning from Italy, he was appointed chairman of the Pennsylvania Historical and Museum Commission by Governor Milton Shapp and presided over the commission during the active years around the national bicentennial celebration in 1976.
-In 1979 Gruber presided over the dedication of any historical marker commemorating the West Chester Africa-American artist Horace Pippin.
+In 1979 Gruber presided over the dedication of any historical marker commemorating the West Chester African-American artist Horace Pippin.
 In addition to archaeology, his primary field of interest is the 19th-century history of science, particularly that in Great Britain.
 His Ph.D. dissertation, and later book, focused on the 19th-century English natural scientist St. George Jackson Mivart.
 Gruber conducted many years of research on the life and work of the comparative anatomist Sir Richard Owen, an anti-Darwinist who was the founder of the British Museum of Natural History, and created a catalog of Owen's extensive correspondence.